microse-rpc/microse-py/api.md

 - `timeout: int` Used to force a timeout error when an RPC request fires and doesn't get a response after a long time, default value is `5000`ms.
-- `pingTimeout: int` Used to set the maximum delay of the connection, the client will constantly check the availability of the connection.
-If there are too much delay between the peers, the connection will be automatically released and a new connection will be created, default value is `5000`ms.
+- `pingTimeout: int` Used to set the maximum delay of the connection, the client will constantly check the availability of the connection, default value is `5000`ms. If there are too much delay between the peers, the connection will be automatically released and a new connection will be created.
-- `pintInterval: int` Used to set a internal timer for ping function to ensure the connection is alive.
-If the server doesn't response after sending a ping in time, the client will consider the server is down and will destroy and retry the connection.
+- `pintInterval: int` Used to set a internal timer for ping function to ensure the connection is alive, default value is `5000`ms. If the server doesn't response after sending a ping in time, the client will consider the server is down and will destroy and retry the connection.

 ## Pub-Sub Model between the server and clients